Here are some beautiful photos we had taken at Tarlair last week 24/03/2018

 Now onto the sanding, begin using 80 grit sandpaper.
-When sanding the goal is to remove any leftover blemishes from the raft or support material to create an even surface, using this process it will remove most of the material.
-You will notice that your model will become dull and rough this is what you want.
+When sanding the goal is to remove any unwanted blemishes from the raft or support material to create an even surface, using this process it will remove most of the content.
+You will notice that your model will become dull and rough; this is what you want.
 The shine will return after you move up to higher sanding grit, continue going up to higher girts (120, 240, 200, 1000, 1500) until you are happy with this process.
-An electric sander will make this process faster just be careful you don’t overdo the sanding.
+An electric sander will make this process faster be careful you don’t overdo the sanding.

 You can now join your model together using a hot glue gun or super glue.
-This part should be done before you fill the joins or defects in, some models will have parts that attach after the painting has been done.
+This part should be done before you fill the joins or defects in, some models will have components that attach after the painting has been done.

 Tip: Before spraying remember to wear gloves, eye protection, and a respiratory mask.

 Once your model is ready for painting to hang it in an open area.
 This will allow you to paint all surfaces evenly without having to handle the model while is paint is drying.
 Apply a few layers of filler primer this highlight any imperfections in a model and preps them to be sanded or filled before painting.
-Hold the can 10-12 inches from the model, it’s best to start with a very thin initial coat and slowly build up opacity try using the misting technique.
-Once this process has been done you can sand if needed.
-I then just apply one coat of white primer this just gives it a base coat for painting.
+Hold the can 10-12 inches from the model.
+It’s best to start with a skinny initial coat and slowly build up opacity try using the misting technique.
+Once this process has been done, you can sand if needed.
+I then apply one coat of white primer; this gives it a base coat for painting.